WWE RAW: The Undertaker returns and delivers a message to Goldberg

 — WWE (@WWE) 4 June 2019

-In other event, former Evolution partner Triple H and Randy Orton engaged in a trash talk and current the “Money In The Bank” (MITB) contract holder Brock Lesnar announced that he will cash in his contract at the Super ShowDown event.
+In other segment, former Evolution partner Triple H and Randy Orton engaged in trash talk and current the “Money In The Bank” (MITB) contract holder Brock Lesnar announced that he will cash in his contract at the Super ShowDown event.

 .@BrockLesnar isn’t concerned with cashing in his #MITB contract. #TheBeast just wants to HURT #UniversalChampion @WWERollins! #RAW @HeymanHustle